pallets/click/docs/documentation.rst

     invoke(touch, args=['--help'])

-For more examples, see the examples in :doc:`/arguments`.

 Click's Wrapping Behavior
 ----------------------------
 Click's default wrapping ignores single new lines and rewraps the text based on the width of the